Telemin/gentoo-grub-themes/README.md

 # Grub2 Themes for Gentoo

-A few simple Grub2 themes designed with proud gentoo users in mind:
+A few simple Grub2 themes designed with proud gentoo users in mind.
+They are designed to complement my <a href="github.com/telemin/gentoo-slim-themes">SLiM</a> themes in the same style.

 ## Glass